Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Discussion

-Below, let us limit our interpretation to {\it periodic} phase variations.
+Let us hereafter limit our interpretation to {\it periodic} celestial effects.
 The simplest of them is binary motion of the magnetar: indeed, $A=0.5$ s and $T=36$ ks can be explained if the putative companion star has a mass of the order of 0.1 solar mass (depending on the inclination).
-However, even putting aside the astrophysical reality of such a binary, the square-wave like property (figure~\ref{fig:square}) is difficult to explain with this scenario.
-A more vital counter argument is provided by the absence of the phase modulation in soft X-rays (figure~\ref{fig:amp_vs_energy}), like in 4U~0142+61.
+However, even putting aside the astrophysical reality of such a binary, the absence of the phase modulation in soft X-rays (figure~\ref{fig:amp_vs_energy}) clearly rules out this interpretation, just as in 4U~0142+61.

-From the above arguments, free precession remains the most promising possibility (\cite{Treves}; MEA14; section 1).
-Namely, we consider that the NS is deformed to
+From the above arguments, free precession (\cite{Treves,Heyl02}; MEA14) described in section~\ref{sec:intro} remains the most promising possibility.
+In this scenario, we identify $\hat{x}_3$ with the dipole magnetic axis, assume that it is tilted from $\vec{L}$ (i.e., $\alpha \ne 0$), and consider that the NS is deformed to have a non-zero value of $\epsilon = \Delta I/I$.
+Then, $P_{\rm rot}$ and $P_{\rm prec}$, which were degenerate when $\epsilon=0$, split into slightly different two values according to equation (\ref{eq:epsilon}).
+Of them, $P_{\rm prec}$ around $\vec{L}$ is observed as the pulse period of equation (\ref{eq:P0_XIS}) and equation (\ref{eq:P0_HXD}), i.e., $P_{\rm prec}=P_0$, while $P_{\rm rot}$ around $\hat{x}_3$ cannot be detected when the emission pattern is symmetric around $\hat{x}_3$ even if $\epsilon \ne 0$ and $\alpha \ne 0$ both hold.
+This case is thought to apply to the soft component, because it is presumably thermal emission from the NS surface, and should be symmetric around the magnetic axis along which the heat will flow.

-as described by equations (\ref{eq:epsilon}) and (\ref{eq:slip}), that $T=36$ ks is the slip period, and that the NS has an unspecified (but non-zero) $\alpha$.
-Below we adopt this interpretation, and assume a {\it prolate} deformation as in MEA14, although the data do not allow us to distinguish between prolate ($\epsilon>0$) and oblate ($\epsilon>0$) cases.
+If, in contrast, the emission pattern breaks symmetry around $\hat{x}_3$, the observed signals would depend not only on the direction of $\hat{x}_3$ as seen from us, but also on the NS's rotation angle around $\hat{x}_3$ relative to the $\vec{L}$-$\hat{x}_3$ plane.
+Since this relative angle changes with the slip period $T$ of equation (\ref{eq:slip}), the pulse phase becomes modulated at $T$ (MEA14).
+With a natural identification of $T$ with the modulation period of 36 ks, this case can explain the behavior of the hard X-ray component, and hence equation (\ref{eq:slip}) yields